rithikha/EQTY-DeAI/prototypes/scraper-agent/README.md

 - The model name and versions (transformers, torch, Python)
 - Agent run ID and timestamp
 - Summary parameters (`max_length`, `min_length`)
-This metadata is bundled into the final output.
+This metadata is bundled into another variable called output that contains pointers (in the form of CIDs) to the larger metadata objects.

 ###  4. EQTY signing and registration
 - A new ED25519 keypair is created via `Signer.new()` and made active.